Acknowledgements

 Use Case 07: List Appointments

-1. User requests to list appointments.
+1. Staff requests to list appointments.

 2. DoctorWho displays all appointments.